owebeeone/click-reel/README.md

 ## Status

-🎉 **Phase 11 (Integration & Polish) - In Progress**
+🎉 **MLP - Usable - Polish In Progress**

 The library is now feature-complete with all core functionality implemented!
-Currently in final integration and polish phase.
+Currently in polish phase.

 ## Features